graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/distributed_training.rst

 PopDistStrategy examples
 ########################

-There are examples for `PopDistStrategy` in the Graphcore :tutorials-repo:`feature examples on GitHub <feature_examples/tensorflow/popdist>`.
+There are examples for `PopDistStrategy` in the Graphcore :tutorials-repo-tf1:`feature examples on GitHub <feature_examples/tensorflow/popdist>`.

+.. note:: From Poplar SDK 3.1, TensorFlow 1 will only be supported in CentOS 7.
+In addition, `Examples <https://github.com/graphcore/examples/tree/v3.0.0>`__ and `Tutorials <https://github.com/graphcore/tutorials/tree/sdk-release-3.0>`__ for TensorFlow 1 are only available up to version 3.0 of the SDK.
+There has been limited testing of the 3.0 versions of the TensorFlow 1 tutorials and examples with Poplar SDK 3.1.